Pirates vs. Diamondbacks Player Props Betting Odds

 Walker Stats

-- Walker has eight doubles, 11 home runs, 15 walks and 31 RBI (41 total hits).
-He has stolen one base.
+- Christian Walker has 41 hits with eight doubles, 11 home runs, 15 walks and 31 RBI.
+He's also stolen one base.

 Walker Recent Games